tristanlatr/WPWatcher/README.md

 verbose=No

 # Raise exceptions with stack trace or exit when WPScan failed
-# Default behaviour is too log error, continue scans and return non zero status code when all scans are over
+# Default behaviour is to log error, continue scans and return non zero status code when all scans are over
 fail_fast=No
 ```